Part 2 – What are the key features of marketplace payment solutions?

 What is the best payment service provider (PSP) for an online marketplace?
 This article series will help you answer the question for your specific situation.
 In the first article, we discussed relevant payment service providers, and the third looks at practical differences such as costs and ease of integration.
-This article will help you understand the key payment features marketplaces should look at when comparing PSPs.
+This article will help you understand the key payment features marketplaces should look at when comparing payment processors.

 After reading the first article in this series, you now have a list of payment service providers (PSPs) that you could consider for your marketplace.
 The next step is to compare the companies—Stripe, PayPal, Adyen, and MANGOPAY—based on payment features that are most relevant for marketplaces.
 This article helps you determine those features.